 Students’ attendance or non-attendance is their own business.
 Don’t pass around a sign-up sheet asking students to fill out their full names and student numbers.

 Do ask them to sign in with the last four digits of the ID numbers.

 - Don’t write grades on the front page of an assignment, where they are easily visible.
 Instead, write them on the inside cover.
 Don’t leave assignments in a pile at the front of the room or in the hall outside your office for students to retrieve.

 - Do return them to students individually.

-- Do use the Blackboard Portal to enter grades.
+- Do use Quercus to enter grades.